Ptomerty/Kappbot/README.md

 convert modlist to file (not json, just newlines)

-Huge thanks to zsoc on #Node.js for helping me throughout the whole project!
+Huge thanks to zsoc and everyone else on #Node.js for helping me throughout the whole project!

+NOTE: Broken: Promise.all() threw an error! { error: 'Attachment should be a readable stream and not Object.' }